carbon-design-system/carbon-components-vue/src/components/cv-data-table/cv-data-table-notes.md

 - batch-actions: Ghost style buttons shown when rows are selected.
 An array of selected row indexes is returend from the computed property CvDataTable.selectedRows.
 - actions
+- data: overrides passing data as a property, expects CvDataTableRow and CvDataTableCell.
+CvDataTableCell expects slotted content.

 ## Events